jpeters8889/phpunit-code-assertions/README.md

 `CodeAssertionsTestCase` exposes two methods to chain your tests onto, `assertCodeIn` and `assertClassesIn`

+Both `assertCodeIn` and `assertClassesIn` support a variety of fluent assertions and common aliases for readability, such as `implements()` instead of `toImplement()` for improved readability, you can use either the canonical form or the alias — they behave identically.

 ### assertCodeIn

 This method will run any of the chained assertables against all code in the given directory.

-At the end of your assertable chain, all of the assertions will be executed against all found files in the given directory, alternately, you can also call `executeAssertions()` to manually trigger the assertions.
+At the end of your assertable chain, all of the assertions will be executed against all found files in the given directory.

+Alternately, you can also call `executeAssertions()` to manually trigger the assertions.

 #### Available Methods